chaoss/wg-dei/focus-areas/event-diversity/inclusive-experience.md

-### This metric is a release candidate.
-To comment on this metric please see [Issue #375](https://github.com/chaoss/wg-diversity-inclusion/issues/375).
-Following a comment period, this metric will be included in the next regular release.

 # Inclusive Experience at Event

 Question: To what extent does an event organizing team commit to an inclusive experience at an event?